Hansmu/js-weird-parts/Readme.md

 Primitive values are passed by value, that means that a copy of the variable is created when a variable refers to it.
 Objects are by reference, that means that each variable gets a reference to the variable, instead of getting a copy.

+When an execution context is created for a function, then in addition to the variable environment, this, outer environment, the function also gets an arguments property.
+The arguments variables refers the the arguments that have been given to the function.